Elliot-Clark/MongoDB-Database-Fetch/README.md

 # MongoDB-Database-Fetch

+Microservice implemented for group members.
+Part of CS361.

 ## Communication Contract ##

 The following are instructions for making a sample call to my MonogoDB Database using JavaScript in VScode.